hanskellner/Fusion360MengerSponge/README.md

   ![Image of Menger Sponge Settings](./resources/MengerSpongeDialog.png)

   - Levels: Number of levels to generate.
   - Cell Component: If selected, clone this component for each of the cells.
+(Work-in-progress)
   - Cell Length: The size of each cell.
 3. Click OK to generate the model

 ## Issues

+- "Cell Component" doesn't yet work.
 - Fusion 360 isn't happy about very large levels and will lock up.
 See the "Performance" section above.

 ![Image of Menger Sponge Sample](./resources/MengerSponge.png)